Saniyakumari2005/Schrody-Discord-Bot/COMMANDS.md

-# Schrody Discord Bot - Slash Commands Reference
+# Schrödy Discord Bot - Slash Commands Reference

 ## 🤖 **Bot Overview**
-Schrody is an AI-powered tutoring Discord bot that uses the Gemini API for educational assistance and MongoDB for data storage.
+Schrödy is an AI-powered tutoring Discord bot that uses the Gemini API for educational assistance and MongoDB for data storage.

 ---